mattpker/pm2-slack/README.md

 ## Release History

+- 0.3.4 Added an option to override the Slack username
 - 0.3.3 Added documentation for the reload event
 - 0.3.2 Fixed Half width of error and log messages (thanks @ma-zal)
 - 0.3.1 Fixed Double escaping of error and log messages (thanks @ma-zal)